Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Methodology

-Other key benefit of this strategy is the development of a \textit{sparse orthogonal gradient projection} strategy.
-The “Orthogonal Gradient Projection” (OGP) strategy \cite{wang2021training} presents a promising avenue for incremental learning on edge devices, as it can mitigate the catastrophic forgetting without additional parameter allocation or data storage.
-Notwithstanding its advantages, the original strategy brings a substantial memory overhead, which is attributed to the SVD operation during the computation of the null space.
-For a matrix of size $N \times N$, its computational complexity is $O(N^3)$, and the memory complexity is $O(N^2)$.
-Interestingly, the proposed dynamic channel element selection mechanism inherently provides a potential solution to this challenge.
-Therefore, we develop an improved sparse orthogonal gradient projection strategy for incremental learning.
+Besides, the DCES strategy facilitates the development of a \textit{sparse orthogonal gradient projection}.
+The original “Orthogonal Gradient Projection” (OGP) effectively mitigates catastrophic forgetting without the need for additional parameter allocation or data storage, making it a more cost-effective choice for building incremental learning systems.
+However, the original OGP method incurs considerable computational and memory overhead primarily due to the Singular Value Decomposition (SVD) operation used to compute the gradient projection space.
+Specifically, for a matrix of size $N \times N$, the computational complexity of SVD is $O(N^3)$, and the memory complexity is $O(N^2)$.
+The proposed dynamic channel element selection mechanism inherently provides a potential solution to this challenge.
+Therefore, we develop an improved sparse orthogonal gradient projection strategy, which significantly alleviates the computational and memory overhead of the original OGP, making it more suitable for incremental learning on resource-constrained edge devices.